 Remembering those who died on the WW2 Home Front in Lee, Hither Green & Blackheath

-WW1 Goethe Attack – bombing of Leahurst Road, part of wider piece mainly on Sydenham
+WW1 Gotha Attack – bombing of Leahurst Road, part of wider piece mainly on Sydenham

 First Day of the Somme – post on some of the local young men who lost their lives at Gommecourt